-Here at NIDA, we are fortunate to be led by a trailblazing female scientist, Dr. Nora Volkow.
-She has done brilliant and pioneering work in brain science and is even a great spokeswoman: She goes on TV all the time to explain the important work NIDA does in studying and preventing drug abuse.
+Here at NIDA, we're fortunate to be led by a trailblazing female scientist, Dr. Nora Volkow.
+She has done brilliant and pioneering work in brain science and is even a great spokesperson: She goes on TV all the time to explain the important work NIDA does in studying and preventing drug abuse.

 But in some ways, Dr. Volkow is an exception.
 Despite the fact that more women than men go to college today, men still outnumber women in the sciences—by A LOT.
 In 2008–09, only 31 percent of the degrees and certificates in the fields of science, technology, engineering, and mathematics (STEM, for short) were earned by women.
 Despite making up half of the U.S. workforce, women hold less than 25 percent of STEM jobs.